DanielTran0/fakebook-api/README.md

 ## API Routes

 The resources provided are users, friends, posts, comments, likes and tokens.
-All but likes and tokens support all 4 CRUD operations.
-A snippet of the requirements for a get request on a specific user is:
+Everything, but likes and tokens support all CRUD operations.
+A snippet of the requirements for a GET request on a specific user is:

     Server Site: https://fakebook-api-daniel-tran.herokuapp.com/